Tanner Groves

-Tanner John Groves (born May 22, 1999) is an American college basketball player for the Oklahoma Sooners of the Big 12 Conference.
-He previously played for the Eastern Washington Eagles.
+Tanner John Groves (born May 22, 1999) is an American professional basketball player for the Nagasaki Velca of the Japanese B.League.
+He played college basketball for the Eastern Washington Eagles and Oklahoma Sooners.

-Early life and high school career
+Early life

-Groves was born and grew up in Spokane, Washington and attended Shadle Park High School.
-He was named All-State and All-Greater Spokane League as a senior after averaging 18.2 points, 9.5 rebounds, and 1.8 blocks per game.
+Groves was born in Spokane, Washington.
+He attended Shadle Park High School, where he was named All-State and All-Greater Spokane League as a senior after averaging 18.2 points, 9.5 rebounds, and 1.8 blocks per game.

 College career

 Groves redshirted his true freshman season.
 He played mostly off the bench as a redshirt freshman and sophomore before becoming a starter as a redshirt junior.
-He was named the Big Sky Conference Player of the Year in 2021.
-Groves averaged 17.2 points and eight rebounds per game.
+He was named the Big Sky Conference Player of the Year for the 2020–21 season after averaging 17.9 points and 7.4 rebounds per game.
 On April 18, 2021, he transferred to Oklahoma.
+In 2021–22, he started in all 34 games for the Sooners, averaging 11.6 points, 5.8 rebounds, 1.6 assists per game and shooting over 38 percent from three.
+In 2022–23, he averaged 10.2 points, 7.2 boards and 1.1 blocks per game, recording the team-high six double-doubles.

+Professional career

+After going undrafted in the 2023 NBA draft, Groves joined the Oklahoma City Thunder for the 2023 NBA Summer League.
+He started the 2023–24 season in Poland with Anwil Włocławek, leaving in early January 2024 to join the Xinjiang Flying Tigers in China.
+In February 2024, he joined German team SC Rasta Vechta.

+On May 7, 2024, Groves signed with the Cairns Taipans in Australia for the 2024–25 NBL season.
+On February 28, 2025, he signed with the Nagasaki Velca of the Japanese B.League for the rest of the 2024–25 season.